chadwhitacre/assertEquals/ANNOUNCEMENT.rst

 I'm not going to pretend that testosterone wasn't fun, or that sexist jokes are an absolute evil.
-But the truth is that I really do want to encourage women in tech (I have three young daughters), and a project like testosterone does not do that.
+But the truth is that I really do want to encourage women in tech, and a project like testosterone does not do that.
 I remember being surprised to see *a woman* at PyCon 2011.
 I don't have the data, but anecdotally I'm telling you there were LOTS more women at PyCon 2012.
 Let's do more of that!

 I've decided not to rename the project testrogen, however.
 Instead, I'm calling it assertEquals.
 I'm keeping the old pages around with a banner pointing to the